hmcts/idam-forgerock-http-client/README.md

 ## Introduction

-This project is an adaptation of the forgerock am and idm swagger generated json spec to OpenApi 2.0 yaml.
+This project is an adaptation of the Forgerock am and idm swagger generated json spec to OpenApi 2.0 yaml.

 Throw in the swagger-codegen plugin, with the feign library, and you